Mauritius - Africa's investment hub

 Mauritius - FinTech's sandbox

 Mauritius' biggest industry is manufacturing; yet financial services (12.1% with a 5.5% growth rate) and IT (5.6%) are substantial economic pillars of their own.
-With a robust and dynamic communications infrastructure, there has been a notable push to establish Mauritius as Africa's FinTech hub, particularly as the African FinTech sector is (according to Ecobank predictions) expected to grow from a $200m market to one worth $3bn by 2020.
+With a robust and dynamic communications infrastructure, there has been a prominent push to establish Mauritius as Africa's FinTech hub.
+Notably, the successful establishment and subsequent growth of the Mauritius Africa FinTech Hub in late 2018 has spawned an ecosystem that transcends pan-African borders and promotes technological advancement.
+The Hub's introduction is particularly timely, with the African FinTech sector (according to Ecobank predictions) expected to grow from a $200m market to one worth $3bn by 2020.

 A large factor behind this is Mauritius' Regulatory Sandbox Licence (RSL), introduced in 2016.
 It succeeds in catering for innovative FinTech projects, enabling them to deliver progressive products, services and business models in real markets with real consumers, all with regulatory supervision.
 This FinTech 'test-centre' approach has attracted a swathe of businesses looking to provide FinTech solutions across Africa and is epitomised by the hosting of the World Artificial Intelligence Show and World Blockchain Summit in November, 2018.